 The FY20 budget proposes the elimination of the Office of STEM Engagement, which includes funding the National Space Grant Fellowship.
 NASA’s Space Grant program received $44 million in FY2019.

 DEPARTMENT OF DEFENSE (DOD)

-The budget provides $617 billion in base defense funding and $69 million for Overseas Contingency Operations (OCO).
-This includes a $20 billion shift in funds from OCO to the base budget noted in the FY19 Addendum.
-The budget provides $2.3 billion for 6.1 basic research, a $6.8 million, or .3 percent reduction from the FY17 funding level.
-Science and Technology (S&T) is funded at $13.7 billion, reflecting a $331 million or 2.3 percent reduction below FY17.
+The budget provides $718 billion in base defense funding, which is an increase of $33 billion from FY 2019.
+The budget provides $2.3 billion for 6.1 basic research, down $200 million from the FY 2019 funding level.
+Science and Technology (S&T) is funded at $14.1 billion, reflecting a $1.5 billion reduction below FY 2019.

-Defense Advanced Research Projects Agency (DARPA) fares well in the budget, receiving $3.4 billion, a $498.8 million increase from the 2017 enacted level.
-The administration’s proposal provides $350 million more for DARPA than both House and Senate appropriators did in 2018.
+Defense Advanced Research Projects Agency (DARPA) fares well in the budget, receiving $3.56 billion, a $140 million increase from the 2019 enacted level.

 NATIONAL INSTITUTE OF STANDARDS AND TECHNOLOGIES (NIST)